-Montessori Language: Speaking, Writing, and Reading – Birth to Age 12+
+Montessori Language: Speaking, Writing, and Reading, from Birth to Age 12+

-This Michael Olaf Montessori newsletter for parents and teachers contains excerpts from the 0-3 book The Joyful Child: Montessori, Global Wisdom for Birth to Three Years and the 3-12+ book Child of the World: Montessori, Global Education for 3-12+.
-See the link to Montessori Language below.
+Excerpts from the 0-3 book The Joyful Child: Montessori, Global Wisdom for Birth to Three Years, and the 3-12+ book Child of the World: Montessori, Global Education for 3-12+.

 The First Year: the Senses